OsamaIsmael2054/Image-Caption/README.md

 Generate Caption for an image

 ## Model
-Encoder : a pretrained vgg16 that is used to extract features from a given image Decoder : lstm layer followed by linear layer that is used to generate text
+Encoder : a pretrained vgg16 that is used to extract features from a given image.

+Decoder : lstm layer followed by linear layer that is used to generate text

 ## Files